hashicorp/terraform-website/content/source/docs/enterprise/admin/upgrades.html.md

     $ replicatedctl app-release apply
     ```

-    Alternatively, execute the command below to upgrade to a specific version of the available airgap packages, the sequence numbers are available in the output of the command `replicatedctl app-release ls` above:
+    Alternatively, upgrade to a specific version, using one of the options listed in the output of the previous step.

     ```
     $ replicatedctl app-release apply --sequence "504"